awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Credentials Search Order
 ========================

-When you run a command, the |TWPALL| search for credentials in the following order, and uses the first available set.
+When you run a command, the Tools for PowerShell search for credentials in the following order, and uses the first available set.

 1. Use literal credentials that are embedded in the command line.